mooreds/docs-1/docs/connectors/aws-ses-documentation.md

 **Type:** STRING

-#### Destinations.member.N.Destination.BccAddresses.member
+#### Destinations.member.N.Destination.BccAddresses.member.1

-One or more Destination objects.
-All of the recipients in a Destination will receive the same version of the email.
-You can specify up to 50 Destination objects within a Destinations array.
-Represents the destination of the message, consisting of To:, CC:, and BCC: fields.#Note#Amazon SES does not support the SMTPUTF8 extension, as described in RFC6531.
-For this reason, the#local part of a destination email address (the part of the#email address that precedes the @ sign) may only contain 7-bit ASCII#characters.
-If the domain part of an address (the#part after the @ sign) contains non-ASCII characters, they must be encoded using#Punycode, as described in RFC3492.
 The BCC: field(s) of the message.

 **Type:** ARRAY

-#### Destinations.member.N.Destination.CcAddresses.member
+#### Destinations.member.N.Destination.CcAddresses.member.1

-One or more Destination objects.
-All of the recipients in a Destination will receive the same version of the email.
-You can specify up to 50 Destination objects within a Destinations array.
-Represents the destination of the message, consisting of To:, CC:, and BCC: fields.#Note#Amazon SES does not support the SMTPUTF8 extension, as described in RFC6531.
-For this reason, the#local part of a destination email address (the part of the#email address that precedes the @ sign) may only contain 7-bit ASCII#characters.
-If the domain part of an address (the#part after the @ sign) contains non-ASCII characters, they must be encoded using#Punycode, as described in RFC3492.
 The CC: field(s) of the message.

 **Type:** ARRAY

-#### Destinations.member.N.Destination.ToAddresses.member
+#### Destinations.member.N.Destination.ToAddresses.member.1

-One or more Destination objects.
-All of the recipients in a Destination will receive the same version of the email.
-You can specify up to 50 Destination objects within a Destinations array.
-Represents the destination of the message, consisting of To:, CC:, and BCC: fields.#Note#Amazon SES does not support the SMTPUTF8 extension, as described in RFC6531.
-For this reason, the#local part of a destination email address (the part of the#email address that precedes the @ sign) may only contain 7-bit ASCII#characters.
-If the domain part of an address (the#part after the @ sign) contains non-ASCII characters, they must be encoded using#Punycode, as described in RFC3492.
 The To: field(s) of the message.

 **Type:** ARRAY

-#### Destinations.member.N.ReplacementTags.member.Name
+#### Destinations.member.N.ReplacementTags.member.1.Name

-One or more Destination objects.
-All of the recipients in a Destination will receive the same version of the email.
-You can specify up to 50 Destination objects within a Destinations array.
-A list of tags, in the form of name/value pairs, to apply to an email that you send using SendBulkTemplatedEmail.
-Tags correspond to characteristics of the#email that you define, so that you can publish email sending events.
 The name of the tag.
-The name must: This value can only contain ASCII letters (a-z, A-Z), numbers (0-9),#underscores (_), or dashes (-).#Contain less than 256 characters.
+This value can only contain ASCII letters (a-z, A-Z), numbers (0-9), underscores (_), or dashes (-).
+Contains less than 256 characters.

 **Type:** ARRAY

-#### Destinations.member.N.ReplacementTags.member.Value
+#### Destinations.member.N.ReplacementTags.member.1.Value

-One or more Destination objects.
-All of the recipients in a Destination will receive the same version of the email.
-You can specify up to 50 Destination objects within a Destinations array.
-A list of tags, in the form of name/value pairs, to apply to an email that you send using SendBulkTemplatedEmail.
-Tags correspond to characteristics of the#email that you define, so that you can publish email sending events.
 The value of the tag.
-The value must: This value can only contain ASCII letters (a-z, A-Z), numbers (0-9),#underscores (_), or dashes (-).#Contain less than 256 characters.
+This value can only contain ASCII letters (a-z, A-Z), numbers (0-9), underscores (_), or dashes (-).
+Contains less than 256 characters.

 **Type:** ARRAY

 #### Destinations.member.N.ReplacementTemplateData

-One or more Destination objects.
-All of the recipients in a Destination will receive the same version of the email.
-You can specify up to 50 Destination objects within a Destinations array.
 A list of replacement values to apply to the template.
 This parameter is a JSON object, typically consisting of key-value pairs in which the keys correspond to replacement tags in the email template.
 Length Constraints: Maximum length of 262144.

 **Type:** ARRAY